OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `set` *nameident* ([`.` *fieldident* | `[` *keyexpression* `]` ])+ `=` *expression* `;`

 > Sets the field, map, or array element specified by the sequence of *fieldident*s and *keyexpression*s, to *expression*.
+> All *fieldident*s must be identifiers that specify a field in a struct, and *keyexpression*s must be indexes or map keys.
-> All *keyexpressions*s that index into an array or fixed size array type must be of type `uint`.
+> All *keyexpression*s that index into an array or fixed size array type must have type `uint`.
-> For *keyexpressions*s that index into a map, the type of the *keyexpression* must be assignable to the key type of the map.
+> For *keyexpression*s that index into a map, the type of the *keyexpression* must be assignable to the key type of the map.

 ## Attributes